Nia Peeples: Personal life

-Peeples used to live in Topanga Canyon and Malibu, California, and has one son with ex-husband Howard Hewett, and one daughter with her former husband, Lauro Chartrand.
+Peeples used to live in Topanga Canyon and Malibu, California, and has one son with her second ex-husband Howard Hewett, and one daughter with her third ex-husband, Lauro Chartrand.
+She was married to surfer Sam George from 2007 to 2015.

 She operates an internet based organization called Elements of Life, which promotes fitness, inspiration, healthy lifestyle changes and emotional well-being.
 She worked with business coach Amy Applebaum on its development.

+In 2013, Peeples lost vision in her right eye due to trigeminal nerve damage.

 Career

 Music

 Peeples started her career as part of the performance group The Young Americans.
 In 1988 she hit #1 on the Hot Dance Music/Club Play chart with "Trouble", which climbed to #35 on the Billboard Hot 100.
 Her most successful pop single is "Street Of Dreams", which hit #12 on the Billboard Hot 100 in 1991.
 She made a music video in 1986 for "All You Can Dream", directed by Alan Bloom and conceptualized by Keith Williams, for the purposes of promoting the values of UCLA.
 On February 4, 2009, Peeples presented Debbie Allen with a Lifetime Achievement Award at The Carnival: Choreographer's Ball tenth anniversary show.
 Peeples also attends and performs at the annual live Fame Reunion concerts overseas.

+Her most recent recording is a country song called "If You Want Me to Stay," released on July 3, 2013.
+Available on Nia Peeples' own YouTube account and streaming services.